bear/python-twitter/README.rst

 Introduction
 ============

 This library provides a pure Python interface for the `Twitter API <https://dev.twitter.com/>`_.
-It works with Python versions from 2.7+ and python 3.
+It works with Python versions from 2.7+ and Python 3.

 `Twitter <http://twitter.com>`_ provides a service that allows people to connect via the web, IM, and SMS.
 Twitter exposes a `web services API <https://dev.twitter.com/overview/documentation>`_ and this library is intended to make it even easier for Python programmers to use.